Easyoakland/audio-network-interface/README.md

         - [ ] n point
     - [ ] Different sampling frequency of transmitter vs receiver
     - [ ] Realtime
+        - Faster than realtime (~6-15x) but don't yet have option to decode direct from microphone.
     - [x] From file
 - [ ] Interface
     - [x] Command line interface (cli)
     - [x] Native gui
     - [ ] WASM static website
+        - Note: Not great because poor AudioWorklet and/or Multithreading in Wasm support.
+The single-threaded [implementation in cpal](https://github.com/RustAudio/cpal/issues/780) is sometimes too choppy/imprecise causing phase to rapidly become incorrect.
+Also see [here](https://github.com/bevyengine/bevy/issues/4078) for a good summary of the state of things.
+        - [x] Local server.
+        - [ ] Public site.
     - [ ] Operating system network interface/adapter